FDA advisory panel recommends Pfizer vaccine for kids ages 5 to 11

 He said he voted yes "because I want to make sure the children who really need the vaccine — primarily the black and brown children in our country — get the vaccine."

-Pfizer's Gruber said that other advantages of early childhood vaccination would include possibly reduced virus transmission, improved herd immunity and increased in-person learning, supporting child development.
+Pfizer's Gruber said that other advantages of early childhood vaccination would include possibly reduced virus transmission, improved herd immunity and increased in-person learning — which supports child development.

-The formulation being used for this pediatric dose is not only a lower dose, the company is using a different substance to maintain stability so that the vaccine can be stored for up to 10 weeks in a refrigerator.
-The doses for those 12 and up must be kept frozen until the day of use and have a more limited shelf life.
+The pediatric dose to be used is not only smaller than the one given to adults, but the formulation is slightly different, too; the company is using a different substance to maintain biological stability of the vaccine so that it can be stored for up to 10 weeks in a refrigerator.
+The doses for those ages 12 and up must be kept frozen, and have a more limited shelf life.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.